Open-Coding-Society/GameHub/navigation/safecomputing.md

 ```

 ## Homework Hack 1
-- Create your own password strength checker based on what you feel is important (add at least one unique check from the popcorn hack)
+- Create your own custom password strength checker based on what you feel is important (add at least one unique check from the popcorn hack)
 - Here is some code to give you a headstart

 ```python